withfig/autocomplete/README.md

 #### Does Fig work on Windows or Linux?

-Currently, Fig is only available on MacOS.
-Support for [Windows](https://github.com/withfig/fig/issues/35) and [Linux](https://github.com/withfig/fig/issues/34) is in progress!
+Not yet, Fig is only available on MacOS for now.
+[Windows](https://github.com/withfig/fig/issues/35) and [Linux](https://github.com/withfig/fig/issues/34) is in progress!

 #### How can I download Fig?

-Run `brew install fig` or by downloading the app at [fig.io/download](https://fig.io/download).
+Run `brew install fig` or, downloading the app at [fig.io/download](https://fig.io/download).
+Then, launch the Fig app!

 #### Can I use Fig to build autocomplete for my team's internal scripts and CLI tools?